Factsheet

 Access

 ARG is committed to making live comedy more accessible and inclusive, and ensuring that live comedy is welcoming to all audiences, artists and staff.
-In 2023, we worked with Claire Hill to provide live captioning for The Friday Night Show and a number of performances throughout the festival weekend.
+We work with Claire Hill to provide live captioning for The Friday Night Show and a number of performances throughout the festival weekend.

 All future editions of The Friday Night Show will feature live captioning.
-We will announce more details of our access provision for ARGComFest 2024 in the coming months.
+We will announce more details of our access provision for ARGComFest 2025 in the future.

 To date, we have delivered all access provision without external funding or subsidy — but we will need to change this in order to meet our 2028 commitment.
 If you can help, please email [email protected].